JacksonBurns/py2sambvca/README.md

     path_to_sambvcax="sambvca21.exe",
 )
 ```
-`path_to_sambvca` is an optional parameter that dictates where your sambvca executable is.
-By default, `py2sambvca` will assume that the executable is located in the current working directory and call it as `sambvca21.exe`.

 The required input parameters are shown below:
  - `xyz_filepath` (str): Location of .xyz molecular coordinates file for writing input data